tomtom828/hello-unix/README.md

 # Hello UNIX
 Notes to self on how to set up a developer space for myself in MacOS.
+This is for setting up a fulstack dev environment for NodeJS, Mongo, and MySQL.
+Apps are deployed to Heroku.

 ### git